- Best Cheap Meal Delivery Services Guide - November 8, 2023

 Are you interested in learning if the Wild Alaskan Company box is worth your money?
 We’ve got a complete unboxing review for you below.
 Keep reading for more!

-Wild Alaskan Company is a monthly seafood subscription service.
-Each delivery includes individually wrapped portions of ready-to-cook, sustainable seafood company.
+Wild Alaskan Company is a monthly seafood subscription service providing direct to consumer fish (including Alaska salmon varieties and other gourmet seafood).
+Each delivery includes individually wrapped portions of ready-to-cook for customers, all from a sustainable seafood company.

 You can expect your order to arrive at your door between Monday and Thursday every week.
 Plus, each shipment will arrive around the same time each month.

 Depending on availability and the type of plan you select (Wild Alaskan Salmon, Wild Combo, or Wild White Fish), your box could include:):

 - Alaska Sockeye salmon fillet

 Signing up for the subscription is super simple.
 All you have to do is click the ‘Choose Your Plan’ button, which will bring to a list of plans that you can choose from.
 Once you’ve figured out what plan you’re interested in, just click ‘Select Your Plan’.
 After you’ve decided on your plan (e.g. do you want more sockeye salmon fillet or other variety), fill out your delivery information, and click ‘Place Your Order’.
 Easy enough, right?

 Before my order arrived at my doorstep, I did some extra research on Wild Alaskan Company to see if I could find where the fish included in their subscription is caught.
 Since this box is curated by a generational fisherman in a sustainably harvested environment, you know you’ll be sent out wild salmon that is caught in Alaska.